-Soma Holiday is the artist name of James Troup, a freelance software developer and LED and geometry enthusiast.
-(That's me.)
+Soma Holiday is a freelance software developer, creative coder, and LED and geometry enthusiast.

 I get a kick out of the moments of spontaneous human connection that interactive art can foster between perfect strangers.